fujicoin/fujicoin/doc/fuzzing.md

 ## Overview of Fujicoin Core fuzzing

 [Google](https://github.com/google/fuzzing/) has a good overview of fuzzing in general, with contributions from key architects of some of the most-used fuzzers.
-[This paper](https://agroce.github.io/fujicoin_report.pdf) includes an external overview of the status of Fujicoin Core fuzzing, as of summer 2021.
+[This paper](https://agroce.github.io/bitcoin_report.pdf) includes an external overview of the status of Bitcoin Core fuzzing, as of summer 2021.
 [John Regehr](https://blog.regehr.org/archives/1687) provides good advice on writing code that assists fuzzers in finding bugs, which is useful for developers to keep in mind.

 ## Fuzzing harnesses and output

-[`process_message`](https://github.com/fujicoin/fujicoin/blob/master/src/test/fuzz/process_message.cpp) is a fuzzing harness for the [`ProcessMessage(...)` function (`net_processing`)](https://github.com/fujicoin/fujicoin/blob/master/src/net_processing.cpp).
-The available fuzzing harnesses are found in [`src/test/fuzz/`](https://github.com/fujicoin/fujicoin/tree/master/src/test/fuzz).
+[`process_message`](https://github.com/bitcoin/bitcoin/blob/master/src/test/fuzz/process_message.cpp) is a fuzzing harness for the [`ProcessMessage(...)` function (`net_processing`)](https://github.com/bitcoin/bitcoin/blob/master/src/net_processing.cpp).
+The available fuzzing harnesses are found in [`src/test/fuzz/`](https://github.com/bitcoin/bitcoin/tree/master/src/test/fuzz).

 The fuzzer will output `NEW` every time it has created a test input that covers new areas of the code under test.
 For more information on how to interpret the fuzzer output, see the [libFuzzer documentation](https://llvm.org/docs/LibFuzzer.html).